MSNLAB/EdgeCam/README.md

 # EdgeVision

-**EdgeVision is an open source software framework for collaborative edge-cloud video analytics.**
+**EdgeVision is an edge-edge and edge-cloud collaborative framework for content-aware video analytics.**

 ## Overview
 EdgeVision consists of multiple edge nodes and a cloud server that work collaboratively to handle inference requests.